 If you still think that the rating is incorrect, you can appeal.
 This must be submitted in writing, including by email to email@example.com, within 21 days (including weekends and bank holidays) following the issue of your licence.

-A fee will be charged to determine an appeal, which will be refunded should a higher rating be awarded.
+An fee will be charged to determine an appeal, which will be refunded should a higher rating be awarded.
 The appeal will be determined within 21 days of date of receipt (including weekends and bank holidays).
 It will be undertaken by a senior officer not involved in the production of the inspection rating.

 Further details on the appeal process are available on request.

 We publish a public register of all animal activity licences awarded to businesses in New Forest.
-You can view this register using the link below.